 All of this research supports the fact that early years are the foundation years when we learn most and our brains are open to new experiences.
 Preschool children have brains that are more active, more connected and more flexible than adult brains.
 As such, the experiences in daycare and preschool have a lasting impact on children and affects babies thoughts.

 So now when I take a baby in my arms, I feel responsible for the experience and appreciate how my short positive interaction with the baby or toddler will play a role in shaping their worldview and influence how the baby thinks.

 “Pooja is an acclaimed educator working to transform early childhood education through the application of neuroscience research to learning in the early years.
 She is the founder of Intellitots Learning which is known for its groundbreaking work in the field of early childhood education and care.
 Intellitots recently got acquired by Founding Years.

-An Engineer from IIT Delhi, and an MBA from INSEAD, France, Pooja has worked in the US, Europe and India and has successfully paired her work experience at companies like Adobe Systems and Palm with her passion for education.
+An Engineer from IIT Delhi and an MBA from INSEAD, France, Pooja has worked in the US, Europe and India and have successfully paired her work experience at companies like Adobe Systems and Palm with her passion for education.
 Pooja speaks on the issues of changing education paradigms, gender diversity and entrepreneurship.
 She has been awarded the ‘ Woman of Substance’ award for her contribution to the field of education and is a mentor to many educators and business leaders.”